 Gabapentin can start working within a few hours for some conditions, such as nerve pain, but noticeable and consistent relief often takes several days to a few weeks as the dosage is gradually adjusted by a healthcare provider.
 For seizure control, its effectiveness may also improve over time with regular use.
 The onset and full effect vary based on the condition being treated, dosage, and individual response, so patients are usually advised to continue taking it as prescribed and allow time for the medication to build up in the body.

-How Long Naproxen Takes to Work for Pain Relief
+How Long Does Benadryl Take to Work

 How Long It Takes for Concerta to Start Working